harleydutton/tabula-rasa/sections/world/world creation/box/Soft Worldbuilding Guide.md

-Consult the list and choose a [[World Value Function]].
+Consult the list and choose a [[World Purpose]].
 Then evaluate each of these bullet points against it and define or ignore [[Worldbuilding Elements]] based those evaluations.

 - are players allowed to change the world? add new tech? change governments? change the course of events?
 - is the setting there to provide a vibe or is it substantially important to the story or gameplay loop you want?